GotWoods/Setame/Readme.md

 - Low Priority: History screen to implement paging/searching

 Applications
-- Remove summary screen
+- Ability to rename an application
+- Versioning / Optomistic Concurrency (in progress)
-- Applied Config
+- Show Applied Config (and when settings are overridden)
 - Duplicate Prevention (in progress)
 - Regenerate Token
-- Versioning / Optomistic Concurrency (in progress)

 - Low Priority: Host Based or Percentage Based Config.
 A certain percentage of clients can get a specific setting (this could be used for A/B testing)
 - Low Priority: Detach from Environment Set
 - Low Priority: Add custom environment in addition of what comes from environment set (this will then require ordering of environments)
 - Low Priority: Copy Application
 - Low Priority: History screen to implement paging/searching
+- Low Priority: Filter/Search applications

 Users
 - All of it